Updated on March 27th, 2023

 What do you need to know?

 There are many ways to see orangutans in either the sanctuary or the wild in Borneo.
-Wherever you go you will be advised that there are no guarantees but we were lucky enough to see them in all 3!
+Wherever you go you will be advised that there are no guarantees.
+However, we were lucky enough to see them in all 3!

 Located in the Sabah District of North Borneo, the Rehabilitation Centre is made up of 43 sq km of protected land at the edge of Kabili Sepilok Forest Reserve.
 Their role is to rehabilitate orphaned (due to logging & deforestation) & confiscated orangutans (illegally caught & kept as pets).
 The rehabilitation process takes up to 7 years & today up to 80 orangutans live free within the reserve.